-- 10. The notes on the Form of Proxy explain how to direct your proxy on how to vote on the resolution or withhold their vote.
+- 10. The notes on the Form of Proxy explain how to direct your proxy to vote on the resolutions or withhold their vote.
 A vote withheld is not a vote in law, which means that the vote will not be counted in the calculation of votes for or against the resolution.
-If no voting indication is given, your proxy will vote or abstain from voting at his or her discretion.
-Your proxy will vote (or abstain from voting) as he or she thinks fit in relation to any other matter which is put before the AGM. - 11.
-To appoint a proxy either: - a. the Form of Proxy, and any power of attorney or other authority under which it is executed (or a duly certified copy of any such power or authority), must be completed and deposited with the Company's Registrars, Computershare Investor Services PLC at The Pavilions, Bridgwater Road, Bristol, BS99 6ZY, UK; In the case of a member which is a company, the proxy form should either be sealed by that company or signed by someone authorized to sign it; - b. your proxy appointment must be lodged online at www. investorcentre.co.uk/eproxy, using the unique shareholder Reference Number (SRN) and Personal Identification Number (PIN), together with the identifying meeting Control Number printed on your proxy card, as referred to in Note 12 below; or - c. the proxy appointment must be lodged using the CREST Proxy Voting Service in accordance with Note 13 below, in each case so as to be received no later than 48 hours before the time of the holding of the AGM or any adjournment thereof. - 12.
-Computershare's eProxy service, also known as Electronic Proxy Appointment, is a fast and secure online system for lodging proxy instructions.
-It offers shareholders an efficient alternative to returning a paper proxy form.
-In order to lodge a proxy instruction electronically, shareholders should access www.investorcentre. co.uk/eproxy.
+If no voting indication is given, your proxy will vote or withhold the vote at his or her discretion.
+Your proxy will vote (or withhold the vote) as he or she thinks fit in relation to any other matter which is put before the AGM. - 11.
+To appoint a proxy either: - (a) the Form of Proxy, and any power of attorney or other authority under which it is executed (or a duly certified copy of any such power or authority), must be completed and deposited with the Company's Registrars, Computershare Investor Services PLC at The Pavilions, Bridgwater Road, Bristol, BS99 6ZY, UK.

+In the case of a member which is a company, the proxy form should either be sealed by that company or signed by someone authorized to sign it; or in each case so as to be received by no later than 3.00pm on Tuesday May 5, 2020 or, if the meeting is adjourned, by no later than 48 hours (excluding any part of a day that is not a working day) before the time of the holding of the adjourned meeting.